Gaciarz / Wojakowski / Langhelle | Carbon Capture Technology and Storage in Poland | Buch | 978-1-003-86301-4 | sack.de

 Verlag: Taylor & Francis Ltd

-The book describes the results of AGaStor Project social research carried out in the North-Western Poland which recognize the main social opportunities and barriers to the introduction of CCUS to the society.
+The book describes the results of the AGaStor Project's social research carried out in North-Western Poland which recognizes the main social opportunities and barriers to the introduction of CCUS to society.

-At the national and regional level the social barriers of CCUS acceptance are ignorance, uncertainty and the lack of public debate about this technology.
-On the local scale social acceptance depends on the needs and fears of the local community.
-Some of those fears – distrust and perception of CO2 as a waste – could be recognized as the universal dilemmas connected with CCUS.
-Although, as knowledge about CCUS increases, a significant change in attitude can be observed, this change does not mean an acceptance of that technology.
-It is rather a shift toward more benign forms of resistance - from NIMBY to WIMBY.
-Then, the book presents actual mechanisms of social reaction to UGS and CCUS investment, which will be a valuable contribution to managing social change in the context of green transition.
+At the national and regional level, the social barriers of CCUS acceptance are ignorance, uncertainty and the lack of public debate about this technology.
+On the local scale, social acceptance depends on the needs and fears of the local community.
+Some of those fears – distrust and perception of CO2 as a waste – could be recognized as universal dilemmas connected with CCUS.
+Although, as knowledge about CCUS increases, a significant change in attitude can be observed.
+This change does not mean an acceptance of that technology.
+It is rather a shift towards more benign forms of resistance – from NIMBY to WIMBY.
+The book presents actual mechanisms of social reaction to UGS and CCUS investment, which will be a valuable contribution to managing social change in the context of green transition.

-The issue of social acceptance of CCUS should be of interest to decision-makers and practitioners who manage investment projects in the broadly understood green transformation on a daily basis, but also postgraduate students, researchers, academics and lecturers in political studies, sociology or economics, but also in engineering studies connected with energy transformation.
+The issue of social acceptance of CCUS should be of interest to decision makers and practitioners who manage investment projects in green transformation on a daily basis, and also to postgraduate students, researchers, academics and lecturers in political studies, sociology or economics, and in engineering studies connected with energy transformation.

 Gaciarz / Wojakowski / Langhelle Carbon Capture Technology and Storage in Poland jetzt bestellen!